chantastic/sites/chan.dev/src/content/posts/single-threaded-episode-1-notes.md

 ---
 title: single-threaded notes, E1
-description: "Single-Threaded Podcast: A new podcast by Jenn Creighton, discussing candid career experiences in the tech industry.
-The first episode features Erin Fox, providing insights into the interview process and advice for job seekers."
+description: 'Single-Threaded Podcast: A new podcast by Jenn Creighton, discussing candid career experiences in the tech industry.
+The first episode features Erin Fox, providing insights into the interview process and advice for job seekers.'
 publishDate: 2021-02-17
 ---